wpmetabox/docs/_docs/custom-attributes.md

 title: Custom attributes
 ---

-Since version 4.7 of Meta Box, users can add custom attributes for inputs like text, URL, email fields.
-This feature is very helpful if developers want to add HTML5 attributes or something like `data-*` attribute for their custom JS code.
+With Meta Box, users can add custom attributes for inputs like text, URL, email field.
+This feature is very helpful if developers want to add HTML5 attributes or something like `data-*` attribute for their custom JavaScript code.

 To add custom attributes to the fields, just define them as a `'key' => 'value'` like this: